Life after lockdown: Empowering young people with new opportunities

 Without a stable home environment, young people can face significant disadvantages.
 Thanks to your support, vulnerable young people can access the support they need to lead independent lives.

 On the journey towards independence, not everyone is blessed with the same opportunities.
-Your support gives young people like Cory a chance to overcome disadvantages and step towards a brighter future.
+Thanks to funding from the Wellington Shire Council, young people like Cory have a chance to overcome disadvantages and step towards a brighter future.

 *Names and images have been changed to protect the identity of the people we help.